-In my “Stretching Your Frame of mind” workshop I conduct around the planet, and in my online class I teach with the PPSOP, students submit photos that (hopefully) represent the assignment or the discussion of the day.
+In my “Stretching Your Frame of mind” workshop I conduct around the planet, and in my online class I teach with the BPSOP, students submit photos that (hopefully) represent the assignment or the discussion of the day.
 In my workshops, I teach photographers how to use the Elements of Visual Design to make their photos stronger.
-I also incorporate the Principals of Design into their thought process, and one of the basic principals is Balance.
+One of the basic elements is Balance.

 In my classes, I deal specifically with the balance between Negative and Positive space.
 If a student submits a photo that is obviously out of balance, I’ll turn their photo upside down and show it to them.
 Why you ask again?

 Because when the student views his or her photo upside down, they’re now using a different part of their brain to process information.
 When they’re looking at it right side up, they’re looking at it with the right side of their brain.
 It’s the creative and visual side.
-They’re looking at the whole first, then the parts that make up the whole.
+They’re looking at the parts that make up the whole. i.e., Shape, Pattern, Texture, Form, and Color.

-When I turn their photo upside down, they’re using the left side of their brain.
-They’re now looking at the parts first then putting them into a logical order and drawing a conclusion.
+When I turn their photo upside down, they’re using the left side of their brain, the analytical side.
+They’re now looking at the whole first then putting them into a logical order and drawing a conclusion.

 In other words, their image is no longer a photo that has a subject, meaning, or tells a story.
 It’s simply shapes, colors and areas of light and dark; it now reads only as Negative and Positive space.
 The student immediately sees that their photo is out of balance.